gianidev/gianidev/README.md

 📚 Studying **Systems Engineering** at **Universidad ORT**.

-💻 Specialized in backend, with some knowledge in frontend.
+💻 Specialized in backend, with knowledge in frontend.

 👾 I enjoy learning new technologies, problem solving and gaming.